 Although it spends its time cleaning, it’s a good idea to regularly clean your dishwasher, as grime and grease can build up in its nooks and crannies, and this can stop it from cleaning efficiently.

 Commercially available dishwasher cleaning liquids and tablets are considered the best option to clean your machine’s interior of gunk and foul smells.
-These products are specially designed to dissolve and remove grease, limescale, detergent build-up, hard water stains, and odours.
+These products are specially designed to dissolve and remove grease, limescale, detergent build-up, hard water stains and odours.
 Dishwasher cleaning products from brands like Finish and Shine are relatively cheap and available from most supermarkets.

 It’s not advised to use bleach to clean your dishwasher, especially if it has a stainless steel interior or stainless steel parts.
-This is because bleach and other chlorine cleaners contain an oxidizing agent that can stain and damage the chromium oxide layer of stainless steel.
+This is because bleach and other chlorine cleaners contain an oxidising agent that can stain and damage the chromium oxide layer of stainless steel.

-Yes, generally speaking, it’s safe to clean your dishwasher with vinegar and some good ol’ elbow grease.
-Vinegar is a great DIY, natural cleaning solution you can use at home to help remove gunk and odours from inside your dishwasher.
+Yes, generally speaking, it’s safe to clean your dishwasher with vinegar and some good old elbow grease.
+Vinegar is a great DIY, natural cleaning solution that you can use at home to help remove gunk and odours from inside your dishwasher.
 Vinegar can also be used for cleaning microwaves and ovens.

 However, a note of caution, some dishwasher manufacturers advise against using vinegar for cleaning appliances due to its acidity and the risk of potentially damaging sensitive internal parts.
 It’s best to check your dishwasher’s instructions manual first.